 And of course you have to visit one of the many Chinese temples.
 We found the Hill Strawberry Farm and the adjoining Rose Centre also very nice.
 Honey Bee Farm is also worth a visit.
 Most places give you free entry.

-An absolute must-do is the Butterfly Farm.
+There are so many attractions in Cameron Highlands but an absolute must-do is the Butterfly Farm.
 The most beautiful and large butterflies flutter around your head.

 The oldest tea factory (1929) is located on the plantation of Fairlie near Habu and is owned by the local giant BOH.
 The original production process is still followed here.

 Tana Rata is bursting with great places to eat.
 Be sure to have the local Steamboat Soup (like a Chinese fondue).
 Delicious!